How To Link TRN With Customs Registration

 After the value-added tax (VAT) by the United Arab Emirates (UAE) on 1 January 2018, it became mandatory for businesses to pay VAT on imports.
 However, the UAE-VAT regulations provide a reverse charge mechanism in VAT payment whereby importing business concerns can defer VAT tax on imports by reporting them in their VAT returns.

-Intending to collect VAT on imports, the Federal Tax Authority(FTA) in the UAE is working hand in hand with the UAE Customs Department.
+Intending to collect VAT on imports, the Federal Tax Authority(FTA) in the UAE is working hand in hand with the UAE customs departments, including Dubai Customs, to streamline VAT collection and customs clearance.
+After successful VAT registration certificate, businesses receive a VAT registration certificate, which is required for linking their TRN with customs systems.
 If you are wondering how it works, continue reading.

 how to link vat with dubai